 - Old furniture

 What are different types of units and how do they affect the cost of renting storage?

 When it comes to storage spaces, there are a few different types.
 And the cost of renting a storage unit can greatly depend on the type of storage you select.

-The first group of storage units that you’ll find at Number 1 Movers is based on rent length.
+The first group of storage units that you’ll find at Number 1 Van Lines is based on rent length.
 And they are generally separated into long-term storage and short-term storage: